ddns-so/docs/README.md

 ## Reverse Parse

-this method can reverse parse a ETH-address.
+this method can reverse parse an ETH-address.

 HTTP method: GET